2018 is winding to an end. Here’s a review of some of the books I’ve read this year and my thoughts on them.

 - The Beauty Myth by Naomi Wolf

-An extremely powerful narrative on how the beauty myth keeps women oppressed.
+The Beauty Myth by Naomi Wolf is an extremely powerful narrative on how the beauty myth keeps women oppressed.
 Over 90% of the people who suffer from eating disorders are women.
-Women are bombarded with the message that they are only valuable so long as they are young and beautiful.
-Wolf elaborates on how patriarchal societies reduce women to their looks in order to knock them down a notch when they become too powerful, and how women are unable to win in a society in which no woman can be eternally young, or perfectly beautiful.
+Women are bombarded with the message that they are only as valuable and relevant as they are young and beautiful by corporations whose business depends on their consumers feeling inadequate.
+Wolf elaborates on how patriarchal societies reduce women to their looks when they threaten the existing power structure, and how women are unable to win in a society in which no woman can be eternally young, or without flaws.
 I found the book very eye-opening.
-It puts into words the truths that all women know from living.
-I disagree with the author that the beauty industry deliberately peddles the beauty women to keep women oppressed… I believe that the beauty industry’s incentive is simply: money.
+It puts into words many of the truths that all women know from living.
+I disagree with the author that the beauty industry deliberately peddles an unrealistic beauty standard to keep women oppressed… I believe that the beauty industry’s incentive is simply money.
 However, the taunts that were and are used against powerful women or feminist activists every day, and the pressure that billions of women feel that men cannot even begin to fathom, that their worth is a ticking time bomb, reinforce the book’s truisms.
 I highly recommend this read to all women who have felt the pressure of the beauty myth, as it opened my eyes to the way I subconsciously behave because of society’s expectations, and to men so that they can even begin to understand the suffocating weight on women’s shoulders.
 I believe it is possible to extract ourselves from the beauty myth, and we will all be much better off once we have done so.

 - How to Build a Billion Dollar App by George Berkowski

 A blueprint on how to take a startup from an idea through the stages of an early to late stage startup to a Goliath.
 I thought this book provided a useful, comprehensive map on each step of a company’s growth.
-I recommend this to any aspiring tech entrepreneur, especially those thinking of making it in the app space.
-The book provides valuable insight and tips on the apps market.
+I recommend this to any aspiring tech entrepreneur, especially those thinking of making it in the cut-throat mobile phone app space.
+The book provides valuable insight and tips on the app market, and I will certainly be revisiting it in the future.

 - Principles: Life and Work by Ray Dalio

 Initially this book came off as a narcissistic and annoying list of Dalio’s achievements, but Ray Dalio is an accomplished investor who has gained valuable experience in his lifetime.
 It was fascinating to hear about how he developed his own algorithms while the computer was still a nascent technology, and hear his story on predicting the 2008 financial crisis, his claim to fame.
-I also enjoyed hearing his story on how he gave McDonalds the green light on a new food item they wanted to sell, the chicken nugget, because of his derivatives predictions on wheat and thus chicken prices.
-However, I found his techniques to running a company, such as radical transparency so extreme such that every employee had a ‘baseball card’ of their strengths and weaknesses, and every meeting was video taped, to be too extreme to my liking.
+I also enjoyed hearing his story on how he gave McDonalds the green light on a new food item they wanted to sell, the chicken nugget, because his derivatives predictions on wheat and thus chicken prices indicated that the product would be profitable.
+In essence, he is indirectly responsible for the creation of the chicken nugget.
+For all his strengths, I found some of Dalio’s methods too Draconian.
+Some of his techniques to run a company, such as radical transparency so extreme that every employee had a ‘baseball card’ of their strengths and weaknesses, and requiring every meeting to be video taped, were too severe to my liking.
 However, I can appreciate the principles he has embodied, including radical transparency, embracing failure to learn, and building your company culture around a meritocracy.
 I’ve seen how playing politics can rot a team’s morale and I believe Dalio offers valuable insight on how to avoid that, albeit I would not take his suggestions to the degree that he has.

 - Sapiens by Vuval Noah Harari

 Sapiens was an extremely enlightening read.
-In full disclosure, I did find the middle of the book to be a bit too long and boring.
+In full disclosure, I did find the middle of the book to be long and boring.
 However, the beginning and the end of the book brought some very new insights on the development of the human race.
-I think the most impactful thing I learned was that when sapiens began to cultivate wheat, it was less that sapiens tamed wheat, than wheat tamed mankind.
-And that the “improvements” that man made, with the agricultural revolution and then the industrial revolution, may have increased man’s productivity, but it decreased the happiness of the individual.
-The early sapiens who farmed wheat actually had a more painful lifestyle laboring in the fields and had a less diverse and healthy diet than their hunter-gatherer counterparts.
+I think the most impactful fact I learned was that when sapiens began to cultivate wheat, it was less that sapiens tamed wheat, than wheat tamed mankind.
+The technological improvements that man made in the agricultural revolution and then industrial revolution may have increased man’s productivity, but decreased the happiness of the individual.
+The early sapiens who farmed wheat had an unhappier, less healthy, disease-ridden lifestyle laboring in the fields and had a less diverse and nutritionally-rich diet than their hunter-gatherer counterparts.
 I learned that the advancement of the human race has very often adversely affected the individual happiness, and that is a cost we have often paid without knowing, to this day.

 - Essentialism: The Disciplined Pursuit of Less by Greg McKeown